kaspersgit/ml_2_sql/Readme.md

 ## Background
 An automated machine learning tool which trains, graphs performance and saves the model in SQL.
 Using interpretable ML models (from interpretML) to train models which are explainable and transparent in how they come to their prediction.
 SQL infrastructure is the only requirement to put a model into production.
-This tool can be used by anybody, but is aimed for people who want to easily train a model and want to use it in their (company) SQL system.
+This tool can be used by anybody, but is aimed for people who want to easily train a model and want to use it in their SQL system.

 </br>